-Then you can use one of SPF record validators (e.g. this one) to check if your SPF record exists and has correct format.
+Then you can use one of the SPF record validators (for example, this one) to check if your SPF record exists and has the correct format.

 You could also check this article for information about SPF records.
 I think it is pretty useful.

 The DKIM (DomainKeys Identified Mail) is a digital signature added to your e-mails.
 You need this record to increase mail deliverability.

 We have considered adding a DKIM record for Postfix when we talked about using the image catatnight/postfix right above.